mikro-orm/mikro-orm/docs/docs/guide/xx-todo.md

 - [x] mention persisting via EM, and that its equivalent via repos, and that they are not entity bound, It's all the same EM
 - [x] general CRUD with entities
 - [x] batch CRUD
-- [ ] test `Rel<T>` type with ESM and reflect-metadata, use code tabs for both? the ts-morph setup would be optional with a "skip" link at the top
 - [x] serialization
 - [x] explain constructor usage invariant
-- [ ] orphan removal
-- [ ] add note about existing database and entity generator
 - [x] virtual `User.token` property
 - [x] get endpoint, 404 via config, note about local override
-- [ ] cascading and propagation
-- [ ] default values
 - [x] repositories with custom methods, maybe note about base entity repo
 - [x] using QB
 - [x] em.create() and that it's required for using interface only entities
 - [x] using virtual entities
+- [ ] test `Rel<T>` type with ESM and reflect-metadata, use code tabs for both? the ts-morph setup would be optional with a "skip" link at the top
+- [ ] orphan removal
-- [ ] find a way to have the reflection package as dev dependency without much hustle, or at least add a bonus section about this and deployment/docker
+- [ ] add note about existing database and entity generator
+- [ ] cascading and propagation
+- [ ] default values
+- [ ] GeneratedCacheAdapter
 - [ ] example how to go about scripts (forking or allowing global context) and CRON jobs (request context decorator or explicit helper usage)

 TODO: